-Our first blog on Augmented Reality focused on its history, features and capabilities.
-It also considered the functions of ARToolKits and briefly touched upon the options available for developers.
-Here, we will look in more detail at the different toolkits offered by various providers, assessing their features, and weighing up their advantages and disadvantages.
+Here, we will look in more detail at the different toolkits offered by various providers, assessing their features, and weighing up their advantages and disadvantages in 2019.

 - facilitation of scanning of targeted objects using Vuforia Object Scanner

 On the downside, Vuforia’s framework is incomplete, making it harder for developers working with it for the first time to get to grips with it.
-Free versions of the software, meanwhile, are not particularly flexible to work with.
-They are also less suited to cloud platforms and carry watermark.
+Free versions of the software, meanwhile, are not particularly flexible to work with with limitations on the number of object recognitions per month and watermarks.

-Get detailed breakdowns of the ARKits available to developers...
+Get detailed breakdowns of the AR SDKs available to developers...